logo

 Marketing Tip: Avoid Direct Competition

-Coca-Cola and Pepsi-Cola have been engaged in direct competition for over 100 years, which is about 99 years too long.
-Originally marketed as health tonics, the two products are very similar, cost about the same, cater to the same market, and have never established any meaningful product differentiation.
-Such protracted, intense competition would be very costly to most businesses in most industries.
-There’s a lesson in it for all of us, though.
+Coca-Cola and Pepsi-Cola have been engaged in direct competition for over 100 years about 99 years too long.
+Originally marketed as distinct health tonics, the two soft drinks today provide quite a similar experience.
+They cost about the same, cater to the same market, and have no meaningful differentiation as beverages.
+The enduring competition between their makers would be costly to most businesses in most industries.
+Therein lies a lesson for all of us.

-To enjoy a more comfortable place in a competitive market, it is wise to identify and satisfy an under-served niche through differentiation from competitors.
-This way, you strive not to dominate the game but to dominate one particular aspect of the game your own.
+To enjoy a more comfortable place in a competitive market, the wise identify and satisfy an under-served niche through differentiation from competitors.
+They strive not to dominate the market but to dominate one particular aspect of the market: their own.

 cheap like Cott

 Even if your product was a knock-off of Coke or Pepsi, you could claim market share by selling it at a lower price.
 This way, you could attract the most price-conscious segment of the market through price-based positioning and avoid the Coke-Pepsi fight.
-This is how Cott has prospered in the cola market.
+Cott has prospered in the same market this way.

 different like Jones

-An alternative way to create a niche through differentiation is to create a strong brand image that attracts people to your product even if the product is essentially the same as everybody else’s.
+An alternative way to create a niche through differentiation: create a strong brand image that attracts people to your product even if the product is essentially the same as everybody else’s.
 The Jones Soda Company does this.
-Its clear-glass bottles labelled with black-and-white photos and overtly modest writing are a hit with the market segment that likes quirky originality.
+Its clear-glass bottles labelled with photos taken by customers and overtly modest writing attract the market segment that prefers quirky originality.

 position for profit

-The principles of avoiding direct competition extend well beyond the convenient examples of niche marketing in the soft drink business.
+The principle of avoiding direct competition extends well beyond the convenient examples of niche marketing in the soft drink business.
 Every enterprise has its competitors.
-Intelligent market positioning can make an enormous difference in how fun and how profitable life can be.
-At Articulate Consultants, we enjoy helping small businesses to achieve profitable market positioning and have helped to develop effective brands.
-Contact us with your thoughts.
+This is why intelligent market positioning can make an enormous difference in how rewarding serving a market can be.

 - Glenn R Harrington, Articulate Consultants Inc.